ANI

 27 Nov 2025, 10:44 GMT+10

-HONG KONG (ANI/Big News Network): A devastating fire has torn through several high-rise apartment blocks in a Hong Kong housing complex, killing at least 55 people and leaving hundreds of people missing.
+HONG KONG (ANI/Big News Network): A devastating fire has torn through several high-rise apartment blocks in a Hong Kong housing complex, killing at least 146 people and leaving 40 people missing.

-Police accused them of 'gross negligence' after investigators discovered the company's name on highly flammable polystyrene boards found blocking windows in some apartments, according to CNN.
+Police accused them of 'gross negligence' after investigators discovered the company's name on highly flammable polystyrene boards found blocking windows in some apartments..The three were granted bail on Friday. an additional 8 people meantime were arrested on Friday

 Seven of the eight towers in the complex, which houses many elderly residents, were still burning hours after the fire first broke out.
 The fire is now Hong Kong's deadliest in nearly 30 years, surpassing the infamous 1996 Garley Building blaze that killed 41 people.